RaulHinojosa24/food-order-app/README.md

 I'll try to have a good components tree, use all hooks I've seen (useState, useEffect, useRef, useContext, useReducer) and use portals too.
 We'll see how it goes! :)

+# Done!
+How was it?

+I had no big problem replicating the project.
+There's been a couple moments where I had to look teacher's solution beacuse I had some brain farts >.<.
+Using useState, useRef, useEffect, useContext hooks were pretty easy, no problem. useReducer and ReactDOM Portals were the harder ones, had to check code more than once but I'd say that I had...
+80% right :)
+Building components logic was pretty good too, but, I saw the solution and I found better ideas on how to distribute the components.
+In conclusion, I made around 80%-90% of the project on my own, so I feel like I'm doing really good, nice learning speed and comprehension.
+Now it's time to fully check teacher's solution, let's see how he made it :D

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).